grantila/u2f-api/README.md

   * Firefox 58+, although not proper support for facets
     * *multi-domain registrations will work differently from Chrome*

-Firefox, Safari and other browsers still lack U2F support.
+Safari and other browsers still lack U2F support.

 Since 0.1.0, this library supports the standard `window.u2f` methods.